 We’ve got your microcontent right here!
 As trained journalists, we’re used to writing and designing to tight space constraints.
 (Have you noticed how tiny your local newspaper is these days?)

-We’ve written 75- to 100-word front-of-book pieces for Playboy, 33-word destination summaries for Go (AirTran’s award-winning in-flight magazine), developed slide content for Staples, and crafted Facebook, Twitter and LinkedIn content for a pharma company.
-Here’s a short-form explainer we created for Architect magazine.
+We’ve written 100-character mobile content for Philips Healthcare; 75- to 100-word front-of-book pieces for Playboy; 33-word destination summaries for Go (AirTran’s award-winning in-flight magazine); and crafted Facebook, Twitter and LinkedIn content for a real estate advisory firm.
+Here’s a short-form explainer Margot created for Architect magazine.

 Back off, BuzzFeed.
 We’ve been doing quizzes since before they were cool.
 Back in the ’00s, we produced quizzes for Match.com, MSN.com, Yahoo! and AOL.
 And we’re still at it.

-We created the What's Your Coffee Personality? quiz for Staples to drive sales of its coffee products and supplies.
+For example, we created the What's Your Coffee Personality? quiz for Staples to drive sales of its coffee products and supplies.
 The quiz outperformed all posts that year and was the company's most efficient creative on Facebook with a 5.56% CTR and on Twitter with 1% CTR.
-This quiz for Match.com was simply for entertainment purposes: Does Your Romance Stand a Chance?

 Got a dense, highly technical content project?
 Don’t sweat it.

-Our team intrepidly wades into these topics.
-We can digest and “translate” research papers and studies for lay people or conduct our own background research and interviews to produce articles and reports.
-We have direct experience producing technical documentation and working with medical and scientific terminology.
-We’re also skilled at interviewing big-brained experts and guiding them to plain-language insights that “real people” can understand.
+Our team has direct experience working with medical and scientific terminology and producing technical documentation.
+We digest and “translate” research papers and studies for lay people or conduct our own background research and interviews to produce articles and reports.
+Need an interview with big-brained experts?
+We're on it, and we can even guide them to plain-language insights that “real people” can understand.

-Clients include UNC Lineberger Comprehensive Cancer Center, Protochips and the Vasculitis Foundation.
+We do a lot of highly technical writing for SmartBrief, including blog posts like this one.
+Clients have included the UNC Lineberger Comprehensive Cancer Center, Lionbridge, Protochips and the Vasculitis Foundation.
 Check out this article on cancer genetics.

 Sales materials aren’t worth much if they don’t address customer concerns and scaffold reps’ ability to close.